JuliaImmRep/CCM/README.md

 ## Software

-In-house scripts were written in Python (v3.7.4) using modules including NumPy (v1.16.5), Biopython (v1.73), Levenshtein (v0.12.0), SciPy (v1.3.0), Collections, scikit-learn (v1.0.2) and Pandas (v0.25.1).
+In-house scripts were written in Python (v3.9.0) using modules including NumPy (v1.23.0), pytz (v2022.1), Biopython (v1.73), Levenshtein (v0.18.0), SciPy (v1.3.0), scikit-learn (v1.0.2), upsetplot (v0.6.1), pytz (v2022.1), python-dateutil (v2.8.2), statsmodels (v0.13.2), joblib (v1.1.0) and Pandas (v0.25.1).
 The algorithm of pairwise2.align.globalms from Biopython (v1.73) was applied for the global alignment.
-Modules including seaborn (v0.10.1) and Matplotlib (v3.3.2) were used for visualization.
+Modules including seaborn (v0.11.2) and Matplotlib (v3.5.2) were used for visualization.
 The statistical methods used for each analysis were labeled in the figure legends accordingly.

 # Data preprocess